-The Unayzah Reservoirs in the Hawtah Field are composed largely of rocks of continental origin, organized in a highly complex fashion.
+The 'Unayzah reservoirs in the Hawtah field are composed largely of rocks of continental origin, organized in a highly complex fashion.
 Untangling the complex facies architecture of these reservoirs has required passing through several evolutionary stages.
 Earlier conceptions advocated a complex picture with a relatively random distribution of reservoir and non-reservoir facies distributions.
-However, more recent detailed stratigraphic and sedimentological studies suggest that the rock architecture of the Unayzah reservoirs is in fact much better organized than originally believed.
-Furthermore, a sequence stratigraphic scheme can be applied in order to allow a better understanding of reservoir prediction and connectivity for the most part of the reservoirs.
+However, more recent detailed stratigraphic and sedimentological studies suggest that the rock architecture of the 'Unayzah reservoirs is in fact much better organized than originally believed.
+Furthermore, a sequence stratigraphic scheme can be applied to allow a better understanding of reservoir prediction and connectivity for most parts of the reservoirs.

-The Unayzah Reservoirs in the Hawtah Field can be divided into three major units; the basal Lower Unayzah (B), the middle Upper Unayzah (A), and locally well-developed basal Khuff clastics on top (Fig. 2).
+The 'Unayzah reservoirs in the Hawtah field can be divided into three major units: the basal Lower 'Unayzah (B), the middle Upper 'Unayzah (A), and locally well-developed basal Khuff clastics on top (fig. 2).

-The Lower Unayzah (B) and underlying pre-Unayzah Sequences represent sedimentary successions filling a structural irregular topography (post orogenic early rift) following the Hercynian Orogeny.
-These sediments are composed of dry and wet alluvial fan and also associated glacio-fluvial deposits.
+The Lower 'Unayzah (B) and underlying pre-'Unayzah sequences represent sedimentary successions filling a structurally irregular topography (post orogenic early rift) following the Hercynian orogeny.
+These sediments are composed of dry and wet alluvial fan and also associated glaciofluvial deposits.

-The sediments of Unayzah-A signal a major shift in depositional and tectonic styles from the underlying Unayzah-B sandstones.
-The principal reservoir unit of the Unayzah A can be divided into 5 major aggradational cycles which are laterally correlatable and can be further subdivided into 13 sequences.
+The sediments of 'Unayzah (A) signal a major shift in depositional and tectonic styles from underlying 'Unayzah (B) sandstones.
+The principal reservoir unit of the 'Unayzah (A) can be divided into five major aggradational cycles which are laterally correlatable and can be further subdivided into 13 sequences.
 Individual cycles show upward-cleaning characteristics, most commonly starting with trangressive lacustrine and associated sabkha and interdune facies in the lower parts, followed by aeolian, and locally by ephemeral fluvial channel deposits in variable proportions.
-These cycles represent overall upward-drying sequences developed in response to fluctuating climatic conditions probably caused by large scale cyclic orbital variations.
-Lake transgressions are attributed to the periods of deglaciation of graduallydiminishing icecaps.
-Thickening of cycles along the flanks of field is attributed to ongoing subtle differential tectonic subsidence.
+These cycles represent overall upward-drying sequences developed in response to fluctuating climatic conditions probably caused by large-scale cyclic orbital variations.
+Lake transgressions are attributed to the periods of deglaciation of gradually diminishing icecaps.
+Thickening of cycles along the flanks of fields is attributed to ongoing subtle differential tectonic subsidence.

-The youngest reservoir unit, the Basal Khuff unit is characterized in the study area by localized lowstand incised valley fill sandstones which form locally prominent high quality reservoir bodies.
+The youngest reservoir unit, the Basal Khuff, is characterized in the study area by localized lowstand incised valley fill sandstones, which form locally prominent high-quality reservoir bodies.

-This brings the total number of stratigraphic sequences/zones to 15 zones which will be used for the purpose of reservoir modeling.
+This brings the total number of stratigraphic sequences/ zones to 15, which will be used for the purpose of reservoir modeling.